 systemctl reboot

-As the system boots, the MOK management window will automatically appear.
-Select “Enroll MOK”, then select “Continue” and “Yes” in succession, and a window will appear asking for the password you set earlier.
-Enter the password you set earlier, and the key registration process will be completed.
-Now if you enter reboot to boot again, the NVIDIA driver will be loaded normally.
+During boot, the MOK management screen will automatically appear.
+Select “Enroll MOK,” then “Continue,” then “Yes,” and you’ll be prompted for the password you set earlier.
+After entering the password, the key registration process will be completed.
+Now type reboot to restart, and the NVIDIA driver should load normally.

 Verifying NVIDIA Driver Installation